 If you think that your baby may have symptoms of a heart defect, it is important to seek medical advice as soon as possible.

 This post is part of a series of posts to raise awareness of congenital heart defects during Heart Month.
 Please note that I am a heart parent and not a doctor.
 The THINK Heart campaign is based on work carried out by Dr Joan LaRovere in 2009.
-Further information about Think HEART and congenital heart defects can be found on the Children’s Heart Federation website at http://chfed.org.uk
+For further information about Think HEART and congenital heart defects please visit the Children’s Heart Federation website at http://chfed.org.uk